nicolaheld24/Palisades_LiDAR_R/README.md

 ### 4. Limitations

 Several factors should be considered when interpreting the results:
+Several factors should be considered when interpreting the results:

 - The 2023 and 2025 LiDAR datasets differ in acquisition period and point density.
+The 2023 dataset has a point density of 27.8 points/m², compared with 31.5 points/m² in 2025.
 - CHM differences represent changes in vegetation height and do not directly measure biomass loss.
 - Low-height LiDAR return density is used as a proxy for low-height vegetation structure and does not directly represent biomass or vegetation cover.
 - NOAA C-CAP vegetation classes represent land cover from 2021 and therefore do not describe vegetation conditions at the exact time of the fire.
+- Airborne LiDAR data are generally available at much lower temporal frequency than satellite imagery.
+In this study, the most recent available pre-fire LiDAR acquisition for the study area was from December 2023, more than one year before the January 2025 fire.
+This limits the ability to capture vegetation conditions immediately before the fire and can reduce the timeliness of LiDAR-based analyses for future fire events.
 - Sentinel-2 observations are limited to selected cloud-free scenes and provide complementary spectral information rather than direct measurements of vegetation structure.

 ### 5. Conclusion

+The results show that airborne LiDAR can be effectively used to quantify and visualize changes in vegetation structure following a wildfire.
+The comparison of pre-fire and post-fire LiDAR data allowed canopy height loss and changes in low-height vegetation structure to be mapped at a very high spatial resolution.

+A major advantage of LiDAR for post-fire vegetation assessment is its ability to acquire data independently of cloud cover.
+This can be particularly useful in the immediate aftermath of a wildfire, when optical satellite imagery such as Sentinel-2 may be limited by clouds.
+In addition, the 0.5 m spatial resolution of the LiDAR data allows changes in vegetation structure to be captured at a much finer scale than medium-resolution satellite imagery.

-The combination of LiDAR and Sentinel-2 data provides complementary information on vegetation change following the 2025 Palisades Fire.
-LiDAR data were used to quantify structural changes in canopy height and low-height vegetation, while Sentinel-2 NDVI and NBR provided additional information on vegetation disturbance and subsequent recovery.
+Sentinel-2 complemented the LiDAR analysis by providing spectral information on vegetation condition and its changes over time.
+Together, the two data sources provide complementary information: LiDAR captures changes in vegetation structure, while Sentinel-2 provides information on spectral vegetation response and subsequent recovery.